NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 The federal government has established certain mandatory minimum sentences based on the type and amount of drug involved, weapon involvement, and prior drug-related convictions.
 Each of these factors will affect the penalties that a convicted individual will face.

 If someone avoids giving the government their portion of money in a transaction, the government will arrest, prosecute, and attempt to obtain that money from them.
-The IRS will get involved and do everything possible to get their money back, which includes filing tax evasion charges in order to freeze a person's bank accounts and seize and forfeit their money.
+The IRS will get involved and do everything possible to get their money back, including filing tax evasion charges to freeze a person's bank accounts and seize and forfeit their money.

-How Will I Know If Charged With A Federal Or State Drug Charge?
+How Will I Know If I Am Charged With A Federal Or State Drug Charge?

 In general, the FBI, the US Secret Service, or ICE agents will arrest people for federal-level drug charges, and local authorities will arrest people for state-level drug charges.
 In some cases, both state and federal authorities will work together on a case, particularly when a drug sweep is necessary.
 If someone has been arrested for a federal-level crime, their case will proceed in federal court in the location where the crime was committed.
 If someone has been arrested for a state-level crime, they will be taken into state custody and their case will proceed in state court.